 Baroness Berridge: Before I come to the specific question, can I draw you back to what you said about the policy?
 We have talked a lot about inquiry chairs, inquiry secretariats and so on.
 What is the mechanism for your policy team to know what the people most affected, the victims and the bereaved, think about the process that has just happened to them?

-Simon Madden: The individual responsibility for each of the issues affecting or being covered by each inquiry sits with the relevant department, not us directly at the centre.
+Simon Madden: The individual policy responsibility for each of the issues affecting or being covered by each inquiry sits with the relevant department, not us directly at the centre.
 We do not take a policy view of each individual inquiry.

 Baroness Berridge: If you are looking at the policy to do with the development of the inquiry, the actual mechanism, surely as the policy team in the Cabinet Office you need to be conducting some kind of survey, focus group or talking to the legal representation of the people who have just had probably the biggest issue in their entire lives being the subject of a public inquiry.
 Is there a mechanism where that information is gleaned as well as talking to the inquiry chair and the secretariat?

-Simon Madden: That would emerge from the meetings that we have with inquiry secretaries, either as part of a thematic discussion, part of the lessons learned or the closed down report of each inquiry.
+Simon Madden: That would emerge from the meetings that we have with inquiry secretaries, either as part of a thematic discussion, part of the lessons learned or the close down report of each inquiry.

 Baroness Berridge: When you are formulating policy and evaluating policy, do you directly meet with the legal representatives or, for instance, the victims groups, like the families groups we heard from for Hillsborough?

 Luke Hughes: There have not been any specific meetings with victims groups since I joined in June, but part of the rationale that I had for bringing together the Cabinet Office sponsorship team with the Cabinet Office cross-government inquiries policy team was that the sponsorship team had real-life expertise in exactly that challenge.
-My team regularly speaks to the communities, or certainly has in the past, and continues to speak directly to the affected community for infected blood and the families and survivors of Grenfell Tower, so we do get direct experience in my team.
+My team regularly speaks to the communities, or certainly has in the past, and continues to speak directly to the infected and affected communities for infected blood and the families and survivors of Grenfell Tower, so we do get direct experience in my team.

 Baroness Berridge: From the sponsoring department, though?